nikthink/nikthink.net/content/_index.md

 but if you are allergic to emails then send me a message on discord, or failing that too, on the other places listed here.

+also see a list of cryptographically verified identities i have here: https://keyoxide.org/3626FCC7BF47A408CC69F621300932229C5B35A9

 - email: <nicolas.m.lacombe@gmail.com>
     - please use my [pgp key](/pgp-key.html) if you know how. otherwise no worries.